 Councils are required to discuss their project(s) with their Sport and Recreation Victoria representative before submitting their Project Proposal(s) or application(s).

-Community organisations can only seek access to support from the fund through the Minor Facilities, Cricket Facilities and Female Friendly Facilities categories by submitting an Expression of Interest Form (docx, 96.26 KB) for Community Organisations directly to their local council.
+Community organisations can only seek access to support from the fund through the Minor Facilities, Cricket Facilities and Female Friendly Facilities categories by submitting an Expression of Interest Form (Word) for Community Organisations directly to their local council.
 Community organisations are advised to contact their local council about timelines for expressions of interest.

 Only local councils are able to submit applications directly to Sport and Recreation Victoria.
 Community organisations can seek access to support from the fund through the Minor Facilities, Cricket Facilities and Female Friendly Facilities categories by submitting an Expression of Interest Form for Community Organisations directly to their local council.